zgq1879/EGM/README.md

 # EGM: Efficient Grounding Model

 This repository releases the official implementation of **EGM** (Efficient Grounding Model).
-Our approach enables an 8B parameter model to surpass the reasoning performance and efficiency of a 235B model on RefCOCO benchmarks.
-The training framework is built upon [verl](https://github.com/volcengine/verl) and [verl-internvl](https://github.com/Weiyun1025/verl-internvl).
+Our approach enables a 4B/8B parameter model to surpass the accuracy and efficiency of a 235B model on RefCOCO benchmarks.
+The training framework is built upon [Qwen3VL](https://github.com/QwenLM/Qwen3-VL), [InternVL](https://github.com/OpenGVLab/InternVL), [verl](https://github.com/volcengine/verl) and [verl-internvl](https://github.com/Weiyun1025/verl-internvl).

+## SFT Training

+Please refer to `sft/README.md` for SFT training.

-## Example Usage
+## RL Training

-As the InternVL and Qwen model series require different training environments, we provide the Grounding training workflow for the **Qwen3-VL-8B** model as the primary example below.
+We provide the Grounding training and inference workflow for the **EGM-4B** and **EGM-8B** model as the primary example below.

 ### 1. Installation